1930, Nagoya, Japan

 By 1959 Tomatsu had established a pattern of finding subjects and returning to them later, or finding subjects in the present that were about the past.
 Chief among them was the condition of postwar Japan and the persistence of its past in the modern state, as in the Memory of War, Toyokawa, Aichi series (1959).
 “It was from the ruins of war that Japan was reborn, Phoenix-like,” he stated.
 “It was only from here that it could make a fresh start.”4 His series Floods and the Japanese (1959), prompted by the destruction of his childhood home, represents both the devastation and the regenerative potential of flooding.
 Also in 1959, he began to document American military bases around Tokyo in the series Chewing Gum and Chocolate.
 This subject was especially resonant at that time, when the U.S.–Japan Security Treaty was being renegotiated amid intense domestic opposition.5 Of all his subjects, it would be the one he persisted in most forcefully and inventively.
 The country’s active growth during this period is equally important to understanding the arc of Tomatsu’s career.
 As acknowledgment of this resurgence, Japan hosted the Olympic Games in 1964 and 1972 and the World Exposition in 1970, events that Tomatsu referenced in his work.

 In addition to his own practice as a photographer, Tomatsu actively promoted photography in Japan.
 In 1959 he joined Ikko Narahara, Kikuji Kawada, Eikoh Hosoe, Akira Sato, and Akira Tanno to form the influential agency VIVO, modeled generally on the photographers’ cooperative Magnum, established twelve years earlier in Paris.
-Although VIVO disbanded after three years, it embodied the creative energy of the best postwar photography.
-In 1968, assisted by Takuma Nakahira and Koji Taki (who would later found the journal Provoke), Tomatsu organized the groundbreaking exhibition One Hundred Years of Photography: A Historical Exhibition of Japanese Photographic Expression.
+Although VIVO disbanded after two years, it embodied the creative energy of the best postwar photography.
+In 1968, assisted by Takuma Nakahira and Koji Taki (who would later found the journal Provoke), Tomatsu organized the groundbreaking exhibition A Century of Photography: A Historical Exhibition of Photographic Expression by the Japanese (also known as A Century of Japanese Photography).
 The first historical presentation of photography in Japan, surveying the period 1840 to 1945, it was shown through the Japan Photographers’ Association at the Seibu department store in northern Tokyo, for many years an important venue for contemporary art.
 Tomatsu was the central figure in New Japanese Photography, organized by John Szarkowski and Shoji Yamagishi for the Museum of Modern Art, New York, in 1974; the exhibition traveled to SFMOMA the following year.
 This was the first recognition by an important museum outside Japan that significant work was being created by Japanese photographers.

 With the publication of The Pencil of the Sun in 1975, Tomatsu turned his attention from the American forces in Okinawa to the island’s ancient culture, finding a pre-Japanese culture still very much in evidence there.
 In his later work the American presence gradually became less of a focus.
 In the series Plastics (1988–89), he documented debris he found cast up on the shores of Chiba, where he then lived.
 After moving to Nagasaki in 1999, he photographed school children on the city’s streets and the aging hibakusha Senji Yamaguchi, whom he had photographed previously, in 1962—now no longer a victim but, seen from behind, an older man enjoying a boat ride.
 Tomatsu spent the last two years of his life in Okinawa.